 A 20 handicap golfer is generally considered an average club golfer.

+They'll have strengths and weaknesses in their game, hit some excellent shots, and occasionally put together very good rounds.
 Most 20 handicappers are capable of shooting scores well below their handicap on a good day but may still struggle with consistency.

 There's absolutely nothing wrong with being a 20 handicap.
 In fact, that's where many regular golfers spend most of their golfing lives.

+Yes.
 A 10 handicap golfer is generally better than most golfers they play with.

-Golfers at this level are usually capable of breaking 80 occasionally and regularly shooting in the low-to-mid 80s.
+Golfers at this level are usually capable of breaking 80 occasionally and regularly shooting in the low to mid 80s.

+Absolutely.
 A scratch golfer plays to a handicap of zero and is among the best amateur golfers you'll encounter at most golf clubs.

 Only a small percentage of golfers ever reach scratch.

-Breaking 80 is a significant achievement.
+Breaking 80 is a significant achievement, and most golfers never do it.

 While exact numbers vary, golfers who can regularly shoot in the 70s are generally considered very good players and sit well above the average club golfer.